keyboardshi/keyboardshi.github.io/README.md

 ## Future Meetups

-For the remainder of 2024, we could be looking at 2 more meetups - One potentially in fall where we attend the 2024 Hawaii Geek Meet and lastly our own annual (and usually larger!) winter-time meetup.
+For the remainder of 2024, we are looking at one more meetup for our own annual (and usually largest!) winter-time meetup.
 Mahalo and hope to see you there!